Data Processing Agreement

 The Controller shall implement sufficient technical and organizational measures to ensure and demonstrate compliance with the Regulation.

-In case of a Personal data breach the Controller shall without undue delay, and where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with GDPR article 55 and if necessary the data subjects without undue delay in accordance with applicable law.
+In case of a Personal data breach the Controller shall without undue delay, and where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with GDPR article 55 and if necessary the relevant Data Subjects without undue delay in accordance with applicable law.

-The notification shall at least fulfill the requirements of GDPR article 33 number 3 letter a) to d).
+The notification shall at least fulfil the requirements of GDPR article 33 number 3 letter a) to d).

-The Controller shall keep confidential all Personal Data and other confidential information that the Controller has access to from the Processor by this Data Processing Agreement.
+The Controller shall keep confidential all Personal Data and other confidential information that the Controller has access to from the Processor under this Data Processing Agreement.

 The Processor is liable for any action, proceeding, liability, loss, damage, cost, claim, fine, expense and/or demand (“claim”) incurred by the Controller and which arise from the Processor’s breach of obligations under this Data Processing Agreement.
 The Processor is in the same way responsible and liable for all acts and omissions by the Processor's Sub-Processors.